How “Collaborative Reasoning” Could Be the Next Public School Trend

 Collaborative reasoning, which encourages independent critical thinking, is growing in popularity amongst public schools.
 Learn about collaborative reasoning and how it benefits public school classrooms.

 As school leaders experiment with modern educational strategies, one of the most promising programs centers on a concept known as “collaborative reasoning.”
-Far evolved from the archaic preconceptions of a classroom from the past, collaborative reasoning programs strive to make students active leaders in their own learning communities.
+Far evolved from the archaic preconceptions of a classroom from the past, collaborative reasoning programs strive to make students active leaders in their learning communities.

-Instead of having teachers solely speak and lecture, collaborative reasoning focuses on allowing children to explore using different elements of learning and cognitive development.
-Specifically, as the Educational Psychology Review Journal explores, classrooms centered on collaborative reasoning allow teachers to act as facilitators of small student group discussions and investigations: “Collaborative reasoning discussions are intended to create a forum for children to listen to one another think out loud as they learn to engage in reasoned argumentation.”
+Instead of having teachers solely speak and lecture, collaborative reasoning focuses on allowing children to explore using different learning and cognitive development elements.
+Specifically, as the Educational Psychology Review Journal explores, classrooms centered on collaborative reasoning enable teachers to act as facilitators of small student group discussions and investigations: “Collaborative reasoning discussions are intended to create a forum for children to listen to one another think out loud as they learn to engage in reasoned argumentation.”

-Collaborative reasoning is designed to encourage independent critical thinking, as well as question fellow peers and sources.
-Through this type of pro-active learning, experts anticipate that collaborative learning can jumpstart student progress into modernity.
+Collaborative reasoning is designed to encourage independent critical thinking and question fellow peers and sources.
+Through this type of proactive learning, experts anticipate that cooperative learning can jumpstart student progress into modernity.

 Traditional Learning vs. Collaborative Learning

-Hoping to overcome the passive and dull methodologies of inactive classrooms, public schools across the country are embracing efforts to teach students using the philosophies of collaborative reasoning.
+Hoping to overcome the passive and dull methodologies of inactive classrooms, public schools across the country are embracing efforts to teach students using collaborative reasoning.
 Examining the need for this reform, Education Week argues, “The least effective mode of teaching and learning is still the most popular at all levels of instruction: teaching by telling, learning by parroting...When you tell it back to me the way I told it to you, I assume you have knowledge.”

 Instead of demanding children to listen, memorize, and repeat information using rote cognition skills, many school leaders are shifting classroom instruction towards the values of collaborative learning, thus allowing students to share their own personal experiences, examples, and stories in a critical and conversational dialogue.
-In doing so, students are able to speak their ideas, listen to others, and ultimately reach their own supported conclusions.
-As children navigate this pathway, they are theoretically provided with a more in-depth opportunity for students to analyze their own values, as well as others' perspectives.
+In doing so, students can speak their ideas, listen to others, and ultimately reach their own supported conclusions.
+As children navigate this pathway, they are theoretically provided with a more in-depth opportunity for students to analyze their values, as well as others' perspectives.

 The Dynamics of a Collaborative Learning Classroom

-Teachers often focus on specific learning strategies when incorporating collaborative reasoning principals into a lesson.
+Teachers often focus on specific learning strategies when incorporating collaborative reasoning principles into a lesson.
 Specifically, many teachers are striving to utilize collaborative reasoning to help guide students' development in four specific cognitive reasoning properties:

-• Teaching students how to critically read and evaluate a text
+• Teaching students how to read and evaluate a text critically

 • Teaching students the value and skills of persuasion